Mental Health First Aid

 MHALA remains committed to providing Mental Health First Aid to better equip our community to help those in need.
 Please note that due to the COVID-19 pandemic, we are suspending courses until further notice.

-The National Council for Behavioral Health, who oversees and licenses the Mental Health First Aid curriculum, is adapting said curriculum to observe local, state, and federal health advisories related to the COVID-19 pandemic.
+The National Council for Behavioral Health is adapting the Mental Health First Aid curriculum to observe local, state, and federal health advisories related to the pandemic.
 The new curriculum will include expanded content on trauma, addiction, and self-care, as well as new videos.

 Mental Health First Aid is an 8-hour course that gives people the skills to help someone who is experiencing a mental health crisis.